Skip to main content

 Summary

 Antibody-secreting cells (ASCs) are generated following B cell activation and constitutively secrete antibodies.
-As such, ASCs are key mediators of humoral immunity whether it be in the context of pathogen exposure, vaccination or even homeostatic clearance of cellular debris.
-Therefore, understanding basic tenants of ASC biology such as their differentiation kinetics following B cell stimulation is of importance.
-Towards that aim, we developed a mouse model which expresses simian HBEGF (a.k.a., diphtheria toxin receptor (DTR)) under the control of the endogenous Jchain locus (or J-DTR).
-ASCs from these mice expressed high levels of cell surface DTR and were acutely depleted following diphtheria toxin treatment.
-Furthermore, proof-of-principle experiments demonstrated the ability to use these mice to track ASC reconstitution following depletion in 3 distinct organs.
+As such, ASCs play key roles in humoral immunity, including responses to pathogens, vaccination, and homeostatic clearance of cell debris.
+Therefore, understanding basic tenents of ASC biology such as their differentiation kinetics following B cell stimulation is of importance.
+We developed a mouse model which expresses simian heparin-binding EGF-like growth factor (HBEGF) [diphtheria toxin receptor (DTR)] under the control of the endogenous Jchain locus (J-DTR).
+ASCs from J-DTR mice expressed high levels of cell surface DTR and were acutely depleted following diphtheria toxin treatment.
+Furthermore, proof-of-principle experiments demonstrated the ability to use J-DTR mice to track ASC reconstitution following depletion in the spleen, bone marrow and thymus which represent sites of ASC generation and/or retention.
 Overall, J-DTR mice provide a new and highly effective genetic tool allowing for the study of ASC biology in a wide range of potential applications.

-Keywords: Antibody-secreting cells, plasmablasts, plasma cells, B cells, Jchain, HBEGF, diphtheria toxin receptor, diphtheria toxin, depletion
+Keywords: Antibody-secreting cells, plasmablasts, plasma cells, Jchain, HBEGF, diphtheria toxin receptor, diphtheria toxin, depletion

 Introduction